Fanagalo: Bhrosha

 Adendorff describes two variants of the language, Mine Fanagalo and Garden Fanagalo.
 The latter name refers to its use with servants in households.
 It was previously known as Kitchen Kaffir.
-Both Fanagalo and Kitchen Kaffir contributed to linguistic colonization as Kitchen Kaffir was created to segregate the colonizers from the local communities and as means to exercise control.
-(The term "kaffir" tended, in South Africa, to be used as a derogatory term for black people, and is now considered extremely offensive.
-It is derived from the Arab word Kafir, meaning unbeliever.)
+Both Fanagalo and Kitchen Kaffir contributed to linguistic colonisation as Kitchen Kaffir was created to segregate the colonizers from the local communities and was used as a means to exercise control.
+The term kaffir was used as a derogatory term for Black people in South Africa and is now considered extremely offensive.
+It is derived from the Arab word kafir, meaning unbeliever.

 Two factors kept Fanagalo from achieving status as a primary language: the segregation of Fanagalo to work-related domains of use and an absence of leisure uses.
 Secondly, women and children were not permitted to speak Fanagalo, meaning that family communication did not exist and there were little ways to expand the uses of the pidgin.
-In the mid-20th century in South Africa there were Government efforts to promote and standardise Fanagalo as a universal second language, under the name of "Basic Bantu".
+In the mid-20th century in South Africa there were government-led efforts to promote and standardise Fanagalo as a universal second language, under the name of "Basic Bantu".

-In contrast, mining companies in the early 21st century have attempted to phase out Fanagalo in favour of the pre-existing, local languages.
+In contrast, mining companies in the early 21st century have attempted to phase out Fanagalo in favour of the pre-existing local languages.
 In addition, there was a conscious effort to promote the use of English in domains where Fanagalo was predominantly used as a means of control.
-Ravyse (2018) discusses Fanagalo's apparent resistance to opposing official policy, in spite of its ongoing stigma as a language for the illiterate.
-Fanagalo has become intertwined with the culture of the mining industry, and its continuation seems to hinge on the ongoing favour of its speaking community, rather than industry policy.
+Ravyse (2018) discusses Fanagalo's apparent resistance to opposing official policy in spite of its ongoing stigma as a language for the illiterate.
+Fanagalo has become intertwined with the culture of the mining industry, and its continuation seems to hinge on the ongoing favour of its speaking community rather than industry policy.
 Despite this decline in use, Fanagalo is still accepted as a part of mining culture and identity and is seen as a de facto policy and maintains its significance in its domain of use.
-The strong identity Fangalo speakers shared enabled homogeneity and therefore they were resistant to the inclusion of English and is likely why the pidgin is still used today.
+The strong identity Fangalo speakers shared enabled homogeneity and therefore they were resistant to the inclusion of English and likely explains why the pidgin is still used today.

-Mining aside, Adendorff also suggests that Fanagalo has unfavourable and negative connotations for many South Africans.
+Aside from mining, Adendorff also suggests that Fanagalo has unfavourable and negative connotations for many South Africans.
 However, he raises the point that Fanagalo is sometimes used between white South Africans, particularly expatriates, as a signal of South African origin and a way of conveying solidarity in an informal manner.
 That role has of late largely been taken over by Afrikaans; even among English speaking South African expatriates.
-In the latter half of the 20th century, holiday makers from the Rhodesias often used to go on holiday to Lourenço Marques in Mozambique (now Maputo), where many people speak Portuguese – but most also spoke a form of Fanagalo.
+In the latter half of the 20th century, holiday makers from the Rhodesias frequently went on holiday to Lourenço Marques in Mozambique (now Maputo), where many people speak Portuguese – but most also spoke a form of Fanagalo.

+There have been some small books, grammars, and dictionaries published about Fanagalo.
+Presumably, these were used more by white supervisors than by Bantu-speaking workers as most Black workers learned the language naturally at work and many were illiterate.